adrianmhood/adrianmhood/README.md

 ### Hi there 🌤️
 *About Me*

-I'm a Solar Engineer in Southern California, blending my passion for renewable energy with my background in programming and tech.
-I've previously worked on several simulation research projects as a mechanical engineering undergrad.
+I'm a Solar Engineer in Southern California, blending my passion for renewable energy with my background in technology and engineering.
+I've previously worked heavily on several simulation-based research projects as a mechanical engineering undergrad, in environments ranging from MATLAB to FORTRAN.

 *Experience*

-In previous jobs I've developed interactive switch and sound interfaces, lighting FX controls, and process automation using Python on Raspberry Pi, Arduino, and basic C tools.
+In the real world, I've developed interactive switch and sound interfaces, lighting FX controls, and process automation using Python on Raspberry Pi, Arduino, and basic C tools.
-My current focus is enhancing solar energy solutions through Machine Learning in Python and exploring web development concepts.
+My current focus is automating the solar design process through Machine Learning in Python and exploring web development concepts.

 *Connect*